LearnYouSomeComputer/Tools-For-Programming/13-Graphical-User-Interfaces-with-Qt.md

 - `qmake` is a utility that manages Qt projects and generates Makefiles automatically.
 - The `-project` flag tells Qt to generate a project file (ends in `.pro`) that configures the Makefile.
 - `qmake` will generate a Makefile
-- If you already have a `.pro` file, all you have to do to build a Qt project: run `qmake` then `make`
+- If you already have a `.pro` file, all you have to do to build a Qt project: run `qmake`, then `make`

 ### Signals and Slots